swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ### Inline Embedding

-CardUpdatr can also be embedded inline in a webpage or webview, allowing it to fit seamlessly into your application or browser experience.
+CardUpdatr can also be embedded inline in a webpage or webview.
+The behavior is similar to the overlay, but the frame scrolls with the rest of the viewport as opposed to taking over the entire screen.

-Inline embedded CardUpdatr is inserted as an iframe, and the boostrap library makes the insertion seamless.
-Use the code below in your page to host the CardUpdatr within an iframe.
-You must create a div that has the correct height, and then pass the id of the div into the embedCardUpdatr function.
+Like the overlay, Embedded CardUpdatr is inserted as an iframe.
+Simply create a containing div in your document, and the Strivve bootstrap library will attach CardUpdatr to it.
+The containing div should not have a defined height, as CardUpdatr attempts to leverage almost the entire viewport.
+CardUpdatr has a handful of width breakpoints:

+1. <540px Maximum width for mobile view - also a reasonable width for desktoop
+1. >270px In order to maintain three columns of tiles, the width can't get too narrow
+1. CardUpdatr will use 99.5% of the entire viewport

 ```javascript